ianlandingin/SendBirdApp/README.md

 Assuming I was able to get the module to fetch user data, channel data, etc from the APP.

+I've created a react app using vite for simplicity and speed.

 I've developed the backend using nodejs expressjs.

 2 routes for API endpoints: